Chapter 8:

 Here, you will go through a second round of tests.
 While you already know what your affiliation and power might be, you ought to find a specialization!
 This is where our experts can begin to craft a personalized training plan.
 Furthermore, this is where you’ll become a Korovan inhabitant.

 Prior to the first outlander, Korova was a land without humans.
 Because of this, to properly gain access to magic, you’re assigned a local species.
-No, you do not transform into that species (though some participants might acquire a trait or two); this is for documentation purposes only.
+No, you do not transform into that species (though some participants might acquire a few traits); this is for documentation purposes only.
 Said species will see you as outlanders regardless, so please proceed with caution and decor.

 Once you choose a role and get assigned a species, you’ll earn your equipment by participating in your very first Quest* (4)!